aptos-labs/aptos-core/developer-docs-site/docs/community/contributions/remix-ide-plugin.md

 ### New Project

 Automatically generate a Move module structure.
-Write a name for the project, and click the `New Project` button to create a Move module structure.
+Write a name for the project, and click the `Create` button to create a Move module structure.

 :::info
 You can create your own Move projects without using the features above.
 However, for the remix plugin to build and deploy the Move module, it must be built within the directory `aptos/`.
 If you start a new project, the structure should look like the following.